owncast/owncast.github.io/content/contact.md

 For security incidents, please send an email to Gabe (see above).

-We are not responsible for the content that other people stream using Owncast nor can we interrupt how people use this open software.
-To takedown illegal streams, please check with the server administrators and their infrastructure providers.
+We are not responsible for the content that people stream using Owncast nor do we have insight into how people may use this software.
+For specific concerns contact the owners of the servers in question.